The Row Margaux 10 vs. Shoulder 12

 Final Take

-The Margaux 10 and Shoulder 12 aren’t competing designs — they’re two interpretations of the same philosophy.
-Both reflect The Row’s restraint and precision without chasing trends.
+The Margaux 10 and Shoulder 12 are not competing designs — they are two interpretations of the same philosophy.

-The Shoulder 12 leans into practicality.
-Its elongated proportion and comfortable shoulder carry offer more capacity while maintaining the same refined minimalism — making it the stronger choice for fuller days.
+• Shoulder 12 - leans into practicality.
+Its elongated proportion and comfortable shoulder carry provide greater capacity while maintaining the same quiet minimalism — making it a strong choice for fuller days.

-Neither feels seasonal.
-The decision comes down to how much you carry — and how you prefer to carry it.
+Neither feels seasonal or trend-driven.
+The choice simply comes down to how much you carry — and how you prefer to carry it.

 This site contains affiliate links.
 We may earn a commission on qualifying purchases.
 All recommendations are editorially independent.